It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Introduction

 \paragraph{Bernoulli group testing} Now, we comment on our contribution for the BGT model, as compared to the BGT literature.
 In the Bernoulli group testing model, it is well-known that for all $k=o(N)$ and $q=(1-\frac{\nu}{k})^k$, it is possible to obtain a vanishing MMSE (``all") with access to $(1+\epsilon)n^*_q=(1+\epsilon) k \log \frac{N}{k}/h(q)$ tests \citep{survey,ScarlletAll}.
-Furthermore, it is also known as a folklore result that if $q=1/2$ with less than $(1-\epsilon)n^*_{1/2}$ test it is impossible to achieve an ``all" result \citep{survey,ScarlletAll}.
-To the best of our knowledge, this (weak) negative result of ``all" being impossible is \textit{not known} when $q \not =\frac{1}{2}$ and one has access to fewer than $(1-\epsilon)n^*_q$ tests.
+Furthermore, it is also known that if $q=1/2$ with less than $(1-\epsilon)n^*_{1/2}$ test it is impossible to achieve an ``all" result \citep[Theorem 3]{SODA2016}.
+To the best of our knowledge, this (weak) negative result of ``all" being impossible is \textit{not known} when $q \not =\frac{1}{2}$ and one has access to fewer than $(1-\epsilon)n^*_q$ tests, though some relevant discussion appears in \citep{SODA2016}.
 Finally, as mentioned above, \cite{ScarlletAll} do establish the strong negative ``nothing" result that if $k=o(N^{\delta})$ for all $\delta>0$ and $q=\frac{1}{2}$ with less $(1-\epsilon)n^*_{1/2}$ it is impossible to achieve a non-trivial MMSE \citep{ScarlletAll}.

 In the present work, we show as a corollary of our methods that \textbf{for all} $k=o(N)$ and $q \leq \frac{1}{2}$, ``nothing" holds when the number of tests is fewer than $(1-\epsilon)n^*_q$, substantially improving the literature of impossibility results in Bernoulli group testing.
-It should finally be mentioned that while to the best of our knowledge, the appropriate ``all" result needed for our argument to work is not known for any $q < \frac{1}{2}$ it has been established before when $q=\frac{1}{2}$ \citep[see, e.g.][Lemma 1.3.]{iliopoulos2020group}.
+While to the best of our knowledge, the appropriate ``all" result needed for our argument to work is not known for any $q < \frac{1}{2}$ it has been established before when $q=\frac{1}{2}$ \citep[see, e.g.][Lemma 1.3.]{iliopoulos2020group}.
+Finally, it is worth pointing out that some form of non-trivial information can still be extracted from the Bernoulli group testing instance even in the ``nothing'' regime where the MMSE is trivial.
+For example, \cite{ScarlletAll} showed that for some values of $k$ it is possible even when $n<(1-\epsilon)n^*_q$ to successfully hypothesis test between the Bernoulli group testing model and a ``pure noise'' model where the tests outcomes are random and independent from everything else (see also the more recent work \cite{GT_COLT22} on the same topic).